-What is the Board of Trustees (BOT)?
+What is the Board of Trustees?

-“The Board of Trustees of the University of Maine System consists of 16 members, 15 of whom are appointed by the Governor.
+The Board of Trustees (BOT) of the University of Maine System consists of 16 members, 15 of whom are appointed by the Governor.
 The Maine Commissioner of Education serves as a member ex officio.
 Members are appointed for a five-year term and may be reappointed once.
-A student member of the Board is appointed for a single two-year term.
-The Board has full legal responsibility and authority for the University System.
-It appoints the Chancellor and each University President, approves the establishment and elimination of academic programs, confers tenure on faculty members, sets tuition rates and operating budgets, and more.” (www.maine.edu/board)
+The Board has full legal responsibility and authority for the University System, and serves as the governing body for the system as a whole.
+Among other actions, it appoints the Chancellor and each University President, approves the establishment and elimination of academic programs, confers tenure on faculty members, and sets tuition rates and operating budgets (www.maine.edu/board).

 What Does The BOT Representative Do for You?

 The BOT representative is unique among the Student Government officers in that she is elected to a 2 year term.
 She meets with U Maine’s administrators on a regular basis, and advocates for graduate student interests on a system level.
 While the University system is made up of 7 universities, as a Land and Sea Grant university and the flagship campus, U Maine has an important research-focused mission.
 The U Maine graduate students are critical to completing this mission by being a source of ground breaking research, international publicity and significant external funding.
 Subsequently, the U Maine BOT representative works closely with the other student representatives and strives to elevate Trustee awareness of the work and experiences of graduate students at U Maine.